 Equine Rescue, Rehabilitation, and Education

-The Animal Sanctuary at Poplar Grove is also humbled to be a rescue and foster site for neglected and abused equines.
+The Stables at Poplar Grove is also humbled to be a rescue and foster site for neglected and abused equines.
 We work diligently with law enforcement and rescue organizations to ensure the safety of our four-legged friends!

 Our Equine Rescue Program was established to rescue, rehabilitate and protect the quality of life and well-being of abused, neglected or unwanted equines (horses, donkeys, ponies).

-We offer care and a peaceful home, where our animals live in a safe, free-roaming well-maintained environment.
+We offer care and a peaceful sanctuary, where our rescue horses live in a safe, free-roaming well-maintained environment.